hpowell20/cs2063-master/Lab1/README.md

 * → Start a new Android Studio Project
 * → Set Application name: _Lab 1 Hello World_
 * → Company Domain: _ca.unb.mobiledev_
+* → Ensure that the Language is set to Java
 * → Click Next

 Please take note of the Minimum SDK (Software Development Kit).
 This will be the SDK for which your apps will be compiled against.
 Android Studio will use this information to provide accurate auto-complete as well as provide warnings when your code is not appropriately targeting the set minimum SDK.